UPDATE: Check out my 2018 income report for a more up-to-date account of my earnings!

 How do I make a living as an adventurer?

-For all you nosy folk out there (I know most of my friends will be reading this!)
-I want to clarify exactly how I make money.
-There is a point to me sharing this beyond just saving myself the hassle of constantly trying to explain my job….I want to show that this lifestyle is very accessible.
+For all you nosy folk out there I want to clarify exactly how I make money.
+There is a point to me sharing this beyond just saving myself the hassle of constantly trying to explain my job….I want to show that this lifestyle is more accessible than most think.
 And not just specifically to adventuring.

 IMPORTANT: my life is cheap